sumitmalik51/AIW-CAF-Methodology/03-Azure-Firewall-Premium.md

 2. Type the following command at the command prompt:

-   - Replace <your web server address> with JumpVm IP.
+   - Replace <your web server address> with Firewall IP.

      `curl -A "HaxerMen" <your web server address>`